 History and Purpose of “Repentance”

 “Repentance” is a life-size sculpture of myself, sculpted in clay with the aid of mirrors.
-I did it when I was nineteen in 1965 during my second year at the Museum Art School.
+I created it when I was nineteen, in 1965, during my second year at the Museum of Art School.
 I cast it in reinforced Ultracal cement.

-But around 1990, hoping to create a more modern, less “Grecian” look, I put jeans on it and attached a falling pistol.
+But around 1990, hoping to create a more modern, less “Grecian” look, I put jeans on the sculpture and attached a falling pistol.
 I also coated it with bronze casting wax, enabling finer detail.

-Since I was thirteen my great ambition was to glorify God as He had not been glorified before.
+Since I was thirteen my great ambition was to glorify God and, as Milton put it, “justify the ways of God to men”.
 From that time my education and interests inclined in that direction.
 Although I did not have the intention of expressing the idea of repentance through my clay sculpture, I believe He led me to choose a pose perfectly suited to such a purpose.
 That purpose was to give visual form to the greatest duty of man’s existence: to confess and turn away from sin- at last becoming the friend of the One who created us, Jesus.

 Status: Ready to be cast in bronze